pqpq/beer-o-tron/rpi_setup.md

     cd ..

-At this point we have Qt5 libs, headers and plugins in ~/raspi/qt5Pi, ready for copying back to the Pi.
-Remember to do this every time a new module is added, or rebuilt:
+At this point we have Qt5 libs, headers and plugins in `~/raspi/qt5Pi`, ready for copying back to the Pi. **Remember to do this every time a new module is added, or rebuilt**:

     rsync -avz ~/raspi/qt5pi pi@masher:/usr/local